coly-technologies/coly-technologies.github.io/coly-api.md

 ### Basic query params<a name="basic_query_params"></a>
 <hr style="background: #4C53FF; height: 4px">

-For any of the entities below (`tenant` and `group`), the following query params are supported when fetching from the backend:
+For any of the entities below (`tenant` and `unit`), the following query params are supported when fetching from the backend:

 - `pageSize`: The number of records to return per page.
 This is used for pagination purposes.
 - `pageNumber`: The page number to return.
 This is used in conjunction with `pageSize` for pagination.